 There are four ways you can connect the internet to a Raspberry Pi board.
-You can use a built-in WIFI, add a WIFI dongle, use an ethernet socket, or add one via USB.
-In this article we will take a look at each option, to investigate what is the fastest connection option for each board.
-The boards tested:
+You can use a built-in WiFi, add a WiFi dongle, use an Ethernet socket, or add one via USB.
+The Raspberry Pi network speed test covers the following boards:

 - Raspberry Pi 3